 - First to market to set the tone

 - It can be under the radar since most organizations will be focused on creating equity-based crowdfunding platforms

 - The business model can be replicated by competitors

 - Crowdfunding portals decide not to create, suspend or dramatically update Application Programming Interfaces (APIs)

 CrowdSuite gives the freedom to manage your limited time efficiently and effectively when it comes to equity-based crowdfunding.
 Although there are no real examples of what CrowdSuite is attempting to accomplish, CrowdSuite takes inspiration from what Hootsuite.com has done for social media and what Mint.com has done for personal financing.
-Additionally, we will be utilizing technologies that are used to develop a mobile hybrid app which can be viewed across various mobile devices.
+Additionally, we will be utilizing technologies that are used to develop a mobile hybrid app that can be viewed across various mobile devices.
 This is the same technology that power’s Wikipedia’s mobile app.

 - Lavinsky, Dave.
 “Raising Capital for Your Business -How Long Does It Take?”Raising Capital for Your Business.
 BusinessKnowHow.com, n.d.
 Web.
 20 June 2014. http://www.businessknowhow.com/money/raising-capital.htm